dekarrin/mtgdb/README.md

 * `import.py` - Will take an exported decklist csv file and insert into inventory database, excluding any that already exist and only updating count for cases where that is the only thing that difers.

+Beyond that, deck creation, viewing, etc, needs to be handled manually using a sqlite3-enabled browser.